davestewart/davestewart-site-old/content/blog/programming/nuxt-data-fetching/index.md

 ### Summary

+Which tool to use:

+- Use `useFetch` in page and component setup for fetching URLs
+- Use `useAsyncData` in page and component setup for custom async fetch logic
+- Use `$fetch` anywhere outside component setup, such as client-side event handlers and API routes

 General operation:

 - Understand that Nuxt runs code on both server and client
 - Let the composables handle SSR for you - they prevent double fetching
 - Use keys strategically to control caching and data sharing
 - Handle loading states when using `lazy` or `server: false`

-Which tool to use:

-- Use `useFetch` for most data fetching in pages and components
-- Use `useAsyncData` when you need to wrap custom async logic
-- Use `$fetch` in client-side event handlers and API routes

 ### Cookbook